 We always star the message with test results in our email.
 We also screenshot the email if we can’t get online at the airport.
 It’s also a good idea to print the results, if possible, in case you can’t access your phone in the event your battery dies.

 Buy travel insurance

 We recommend insurance from Travel Insurance Master.
-They let you compare insurance plans from their 10 providers and cover important things like cancellation for medical or work reasons, and travel delays or trip interruption.
+They let you compare insurance plans from their 10 providers and cover important things like cancellation for medical or work reasons, and travel delays or trip interruptions.
 Select “cruise” as your trip type upon checkout.

-Current cruise line policies will likely allow you to rebook before the cruise begins, but that may not cover you if you need to change course onboard because of COVID.
+Current cruise line policies will likely allow you to rebook before the cruise begins, but that may not cover you if you need to change course on board because of COVID.
 If you're unsure, explicitly ask the cruise line for details.

-If you stay in the area where you are cruising abroad after your cruise ends you'll definitely need additional travel insurance to be safe.
+If you stay in the area where you are cruising abroad after your cruise ends, you'll definitely need additional travel insurance to be safe.